 Equity in earnings of joint ventures.
 Equity in earnings from joint ventures improved from a loss of \$.3 million in 1997 to income of \$5.7 million in 1998.
 During 1998, we recognized a greater benefit from our 1997 investments in the Leshan joint venture, as its manufacturing facility continued to increase to full capacity in 1998.
-This investment was part of our global semiconductor expansion strategy to relocate manufacturing facilities out of the United States into markets with lower cost
+This investment was part of our global semiconductor expansion strategy to relocate manufacturing facilities out of the United States into markets with lower cost facilities.

-Minority interest.
-Minority interest was \$2.1 million in 1998, compared to \$1.5 million in 1997, due to increased net income from our joint venture in Malaysia.
+Minority interests.
+Minority interests were \$2.1 million in 1998, compared to \$1.5 million in 1997, due to increased net income from our joint ventures in the Czech Republic.

 Revenues less direct and allocated expenses before taxes.
-Revenues less direct and allocated expenses before taxes produced a loss of \$136.3 million in 1998, as compared to \$270.0 million in 1997, primarily due to the restructuring charge in 1998 and decreased sales volumes.
+Revenues less direct and allocated expenses before taxes produced a loss of \$136.3 million in 1998, as compared to \$270.0 million in 1997, due to the restructuring charge in 1998 and decreased sales volumes.